phenotypic/homebridge-nodemcu-relay/README.md

 #### Web Interface

-It is also worth noting that the script provides a web interface available at the IP address of your NodeMCU.
-From the (very basic) web interface, you can control any of the features included in the script.
-However, it is importatnt to know that using the web interface to control the NodeMCU may not update the state in the Home app depending on the plugin being used.
+It is also worth noting that the script provides a (very basic) web interface available at the IP address of your NodeMCU.
+However, it is important to know that using the web interface to control the NodeMCU will not update the state in the Home app unless you utilise the `STATE` feature.
 However, the interface can be useful if you have people in your home who do not have an Apple device.

 ## Other features

 ### Alternative scripts

-Whilst it is **highly** recommended to simply use the main `NodeMCU-Relay.ino` script due to its versatility, you can also find some more specialiased scripts in the `Special Scripts` folder.
+Whilst it is recommended to simply use the main `NodeMCU-Relay.ino` script due to its versatility, you can find scripts for the individual actions(`MOMENTARY`, `SWITCH` & `MODULATION`) in the _Individual Scripts_ folder.

+Furthermore, there are some more specialiased scripts in the _Special Scripts_ folder.
 There, you can find a script designed specifically for more secure applications like Garage Door openers.
-There is also a script which could be used to automate pre-existing light switches in your home.

-Furthermore, if you _do_ wish to only flash the NodeMCU with a specific action (i.e. Switch, Modulation or Momentary), you can find these individual scripts located in the `Other Scripts` folder in this repository.

 ### Using the STATE feature

 As mentioned in the [Available Features](#available-features) section, you can request `/STATE` from your NodeMCU to be returned either `1` or `0` depending on the state.
-This can be useful if you would like to know the state of the relay for smart integration.
+This can be useful if you would like to know the state of the relay for smarter integration.